1:3 Other Ways to Make the Sausage

 Keep in mind there is also nothing stopping an existing protocol from voting in a new system of rules to abide by.
 Developers can either choose to keep existing tokens relevant via transfers to a new chain, or go out on their own and issue new tokens in a new system in hopes of gaining traction.

-Now that we have thoroughly exhausted the different flavors of how these base level consensus protocols work, we can expand to the many other layers of architecture needed to create a new decentralized internet.
+Now that we have thoroughly exhausted the different flavors of how these base level consensus protocols work, we can expand to the many other layers of architecture needed to create a more trustworthy internet.